jeffhou/Selogo/README.md

 We discussed various alternatives in coming up with this design.
 For example, we had initially discussed a method of moving the turtle forward that did not utilize the abstract turtle data structure for the class.
 Instead, we had initially thought it would be best to write a class for every command.
 However,  shown above, we ended up implementing a different method for Turtle Commands.
 Our initial idea was to have a ForwardCommand be created and then be added to a queue, and then the Engine would handle running that ForwardCommand to manipulte the TurtlePhysicalObject.
 Instead, we decided to implement a Turtle Data Structure that would be responsible for running a TurtleCommand.
 This TurtleCommand is based upon offsets.
 We also altered the way that Advanced Commands are run, and instead of writing a class for each type of AdvancedCommand, we decided to utilize a method that would digest diverse advanced commands into queues of simple commands.
 We decided that this would allow us to have more elegant of a hierarchy, and also allow for much more flexibility in terms of being able to add new Turtle Commands and Advanced Commands easily.

-Roles:_

-Zanele is responsible for developing the parser and working on the data structures.
-Dan is responsible for working on the data structures and the advanced commands (in the model).
-Jeff is responsible for working on the view (including the simple commands in the view) and testing.
-Cody is responsible for the UI and other aspects of the view.